-Tours usually last 1.5, 2 and 3 hours, but keep in mind that seeing a work of art without taking a long time to understand the background is a meaningless visit(something similar to watching the summary of a soccer game instead of watching it in its entirety with all the emotion).
+The tours usually last 1.5, 2 and 3 hours, but keep in mind that seeing a work of art without taking a long time to understand all the background is a meaningless visit(similar to watching the summary of a soccer match instead of watching it in its entirety with all the emotion).

 - In 1.5 hours it is normal to see the Mona Lisa, the Winged Victory, the Venus de Milo and other famous masterpieces that make up the top 10 of the most valuable works of the Louvre.